kheller18/data-structures-algorithms/questions/AWS.md

     + Reading data from the Internet of Things devices, monitoring the responses of sensors, and reacting to user clicks on a website are just some of the possible applications for AWS Lambda.
 However, the availability covers a far wider range of topics than just this one particular element.
 Lambda is versatile enough to serve a wide range of additional functions as well.
 Lambda makes it possible to automate the process of provisioning back-end services.

 90. What is "Serverless App"?
-    + It is nothing more than a collection of Lambda processes that were developed to do a few tasks.
+    + `Serverless App`: nothing more than a collection of Lambda processes that were developed to do a few tasks.
 It's called Node.
 Js-compatible.

 91. In what ways are anonymous classes and Lambda functions distinct from one another?
     + One significant difference is in the utilization of keywords.
 The term "this" in Lambda refers to the class that is currently being evaluated, whereas in Anonymous Class it refers to the anonymous class itself.